 This web page shows only a small excerpt of our Killingbek research.
-Another 179 words (13 lines of text) covering the years 1682, 1688, 1722, 1677, 1690 and 1716 are included under the topic Early Killingbek History in all our PDF Extended History products and printed products wherever possible.
+Another 130 words (9 lines of text) covering the years 1682, 1688, 1722, 1677, 1690 and 1716 are included under the topic Early Killingbek History in all our PDF Extended History products and printed products wherever possible.

 Killingbek Spelling Variations

 Killingbek has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Killingbek have been found, including Killingbeck, Killingbech and others.

 Early Notables of the Killingbek family (pre 1700)

 More information is included under the topic Early Killingbek Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Killingbek family